rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 Access release gets closer and closer.

-December 2021 will see an attempt to port the rendering backend of the game from DirectX 11 to WGPU in order to widen the number of platforms reacheable with a particular interest in the Steam Deck that seems to offer the perfect controller layout for such a demanding simulation as Hydrofoil Generation.
+December 2021 will see an attempt to port the rendering backend of the game from DirectX 11 to WGPU to widen the number of platforms reachable with a particular interest in the Steam Deck that seems to offer the perfect controller layout for such a demanding simulation as Hydrofoil Generation.